Free Super Tips are committed to keeping gambling fun and enjoyable by helping people to stay in control and gamble responsibly.

 - Gamble for fun and not a way of making money – think of gambling as an entertainment expense – like going out for dinner or to the cinema.
 Gambling establishments are set up to take in more money than they pay out.

-- Don’t gamble if you are angry, upset or depressed – you can’t make good decisions if you aren’t in the right frame of mind so please stop gambling.
+- Don’t gamble if you are angry, upset or depressed – you can’t make good decisions if you aren’t in the right frame of mind.

 - Don’t drink or take drugs when gambling – decisions that are made under the influence are often regretted after so don’t mix gambling with drugs or alcohol.